Wemyss Private Railway: Transfer to the North British Railway

 The new Methil dock was entirely successful, and mechanical handling equipment and other modern aids ensured rapid loading of shipping.
-Nonetheless Wemyss did not wish to be a long term operator of harbour facilities, particularly because he foresaw that considerable development would be needed in later years to keep abreast of the expansion of trade.
+Nonetheless, Wemyss did not wish to be a long term operator of harbour facilities, particularly because he foresaw that considerable development would be needed in later years to keep abreast of the expansion of trade.
 Discussions took place with the North British Railway in 1888 which resulted in the sale of the facilities to that company.
 This became effective on 1 February 1889 and included the Wemyss and Buckhaven line and the Methil extension, the Methil and Leven docks, and the railways serving them.
 Wemyss undertook never to construct or allow a railway or dock on his lands that would compete with the transferred lines and harbours.
 This was a most significant concession, as he was handing monopoly control to the NBR; at the time he had an excellent relationship with the chairman of the NBR, John Walker, and this may have influenced him.
 The purchase cost £225,000; the Wemyss Castle station was to be maintained by the NBR for the private use of Wemyss, and Wemyss was given a seat on the NBR board.

 Methil dock expansion

 No 3 dock at Methil in 2007.

-Wemyss had an understanding with Walker and the NBR that they would develop Methil Dock and the railway facilities in line with the growth of exported minerals, and a second dock basin at Methil was planned.
+Wemyss had an understanding with Walker and the NBR that they would develop Methil Docks and the railway facilities in line with the growth of exported minerals, and a second dock basin at Methil was planned.
 However Walker died suddenly on 24 April 1891, and his successor John Conacher was considerably less amenable to Wemyss' intentions.
 The NBR had been spending money on developing Burntisland harbour, and Conacher saw the attraction in avoiding duplication and taking the profit in the longer haul from Wemyss' estates to Burntisland.

 Accordingly, the NBR failed to carry out any significant improvement at Methil.
 Wemyss and his tenants found that the limitations of the harbour were unreasonably constraining their businesses: ships suffering 14 days waiting in the roads for a berth and five days to load were recorded as typical.
 The NBR harbour at Burntisland was unattractive to the East Fife coalmasters, but for some time Wemyss was unable to persuade the NBR to attend to the issue, although he pressed Conacher to agree to build the new works at Methil, in a series of meetings and increasingly urgent letters in 1893.

 In the face of this pressure the NBR started work on the No. 2 Dock at Methil in 1894; it took until January 1900 to get it ready.